KnowZero/tinymce4-languagetool/README.md

   lt_highlight_click = Set which click you wish the context menu to be tiggered on, possible options include: left or right (Defaults to right)

+  lt_full_message = If set to true, will force to use the long message descriptions, if false it will use the short descriptions and if not available, only then use the long ones (Defaults to false)

   lt_debug = Set debug level (Defaults to 0 = off)

   lt_postdata = A HASH/ASSOCIATED ARRAY which appends to the posting of LanguageTool.